 As a participant, you ask observers for feedback about your leadership capabilities.
 You also rate yourself.
-You delineate observers into categories based their relationship with you.
-Categories include “manager”, “peers”, “direct reports”, “customers” and/or “other.”
+You delineate observers into categories based on their relationship with you.
+Categories include “manager”, “peers”, “direct reports”, “customers”, and/or “other.”

 Invite observers who can honestly comment on your leadership abilities.
 If you were in a short-term (summer) position, you might also consider asking people from a previous job.
 The feedback survey should take no more than 20 minutes to fill out.

 Please note: Your observers will need to be fluent in English to complete the survey!

 You may have as few as 5 observers total, but we recommend 8-12.

 After all your observers submit feedback and you have completed the self-assessment, your individualized report is created.
 You receive this report via email.
 The feedback is confidential, and you will not know how a specific person rated you except for your manager.
 This report is intended solely for your benefit and leadership development.